eventnetusa/eventnet/src/_vip/sarc-sponsorships.md

       #### **Currently seeking opportunities at 55+ living communities for event
       and activity brand sponsorships.
-Our goal is partner with communities to sponsor many recurring activities on an on-going basis.**
+Our goal is partner with communities to sponsor recurring social activities on an on-going basis.**

       &nbsp;